Kylee-Grant/ETL-project/README.md

 ## Production Database
 Postgres database was used for this project.
 Python with SQLAlchemy was used to insert data and query the database.
 Two data tables were created:
+1. Table imdb
-1. Table imdb_id TEXT PRIMARY KEY,
+* imdb_id TEXT PRIMARY KEY,
 * weighted_average_vote INT,
 * total_votes INT,
 * votes_10 INT,